 - Network Performance Monitoring (NPM) and Application Performance Monitoring (APM)

 - A tool for event correlation and risk assessment

 During the initial design, the focus was on custom Advanced Security Network Metric (ASNM), large scale data mining based on artificial intelligence, and unique specialized algorithms providing detection of the entire scale of threats and anomalies.
 Immediate outcomes can be obtained via an intuitive user interface and user-defined reports.
 GREYCORTEX also brings a whole lot of other interesting options, e.g. for forensic purposes, it provides a complex and detailed overview and history of network traffic, the behavior of users, network hosts, applications and services.

 The main input is a network data from a mirror port on a backbone switch or a network tap.
 The NBA detectors are able to accept summarized data in the format of custom ASNM metrics or according to NetFlow v5/9 and IPFIX for IPv4 and IPv6.
 In addition to the network traffic, the product is able to identify identity context using the company’s LDAP or the Active Directory services.
 These technologies can also be used for user management and authentication.

 The incident detection is based on two methods, first based on signatures (IDS) and anomaly detection (NBA) based on machine learning and artificial intelligence.
-The whole mechanism of learning consists in detailed modelling of the whole network on various levels.
+The whole mechanism of learning consists of detailed modeling of the whole network on various levels.
 From models of the entire network to models of individual services of individual hosts and devices.

 The following algorithms of machine learning are based on the ASNM protocol: